Krish23-collab/krish23-collab/README.md

-## I'm Krishna Bollineni..
+## Hi, everyone I'm Krishna Bollineni..
 - 🔭 I work upon Javascript,python,react, node.js and sql based projects.
-I'm grounded through Java.
-Working with Azure Cloud based Technology and flexible with other cloud         technologies as well.
+I'm grounded through Java and front-end development.
+Working with Azure Cloud-based Technology and flexible with other cloud technologies as well.
-- 🌱 I see myself as a Full-stack developer and a budding cloud engineer
+- 🌱 I see myself as a Full-stack developer and a budding cloud engineer.
 - 💬 reach out to me for a collaboration
 - 📫 How to reach me: https://www.linkedin.com/in/krishnachb/.
 - ⚡ Fun fact: I'm an electrical engineer and a software developer.